dustinpfister/blog_posts/_posts/threejs-examples-sphere-mutate.md

 ### Might want to read up more on the buffer geometry class in general

 It might be a good idea to read up more on the [buffer geometry class in general](/2021/04/22/threejs-buffer-geometry/), as there are a great number of properties and methods in an instance of buffer geometry that you should be aware of before getting into an example like this.
 The main feature of interest when it comes to changing the points in a geometry would be the position attribute of a geometry created with one of the built in geometry constructor methods.

+### There is a lot that apply’s to mutation of sphere geometry in the Vector3 class

+I have wrote a number of blog posts on the Vector3 class and I have to say that there is a lot of useful tools in that class that can help with the mutation of the position attribute of sphere geometry.
+There is the normalize and multiply scalar methods that can be used to change the vector unit length of each vertex in the sphere for example.
+There is also making use of the apply Euler method with the Euler class to change diction of each point in the sphere.

+The state of the position attribute might be a linear array of numbers, but there is also getting into how to convert that to an array of Vectors, or create a vector3, use the class methods to do what I want, and then mutating the array of the position attribute.
+I will be going over some source code examples of this here, sure, but I would not stop at this post when it comes to reading about this sort of thing.

 ### Source code is on Github